-Personal tools worn out and/or broken on the job will be replaced on a like-for-like basis by the Employer, provided the tool is turned in to the Employer and the Employer had knowledge the tool was being used on the job.
-If an employee has his/her tools stolen from a state vehicle, the Employer will replace those tools, as long as no employee negligence has occurred.
+Personal tools worn out and/or broken on the job will be replaced on a likefor-like basis by the Employer, provided the tool is turned in to the Employer and the Employer had knowledge the tool was being used on the job.
+If an employee has their tools stolen from a state vehicle, the Employer will replace those tools, as long as no employee negligence has occurred.